Modelling of runaway electron dynamics during argon-induced disruptions in ASDEX Upgrade and JET: Introduction

 Kinetic simulations of AUG discharges, using the tool \textsc{code} \cite{Stahl-NF-2016}, were recently presented by Insulander Bj\"{o}rk {\em et al.}~\cite{Insulander-JPP-20}. \textsc{code} solves the linearized Fokker-Planck equation including radiation reactions and avalanche source, as well as the electric field evolution \cite{Ecrit}.
 Kinetic simulations of JET discharges with {\sc code} were attempted, but became prohibitively slow due to the high electric fields induced.
 Also, \textsc{code} lacks radial diffusion of electric field and current, mechanisms which have been shown to be important for modelling of disruptions in large machines such as ITER \cite{Vallhagen-JPP-20}, so in this sense, the two codes are complementary.

-In this paper, we begin by comparing simulations of AUG discharges with \textsc{go} and \textsc{code} and verify that these tools make qualitatively similar predictions, despite the different models used.
-In agreement with recent results based on coupled fluid and kinetic simulations with \textsc{go} and \textsc{code} \citep{Hoppe-ASDEX-2020}, we find that taking into account all the hot-tail electrons in AUG overestimates the final runaway current.
+In this paper, we use the \textsc{go} code to investigate argon-induced disruptions in the AUG and JET tokamaks.
+In agreement with recent results based on coupled fluid and kinetic simulations with \textsc{go} and \textsc{code} \citep{Hoppe-ASDEX-2020}, we find that taking into account all the hot-tail electrons in AUG would overestimate the final runaway current.
 To be able to match the experimentally obtained current evolution, we vary the loss-fraction of the hot-tail RE.
-Such losses are expected to occur due to the breakup of magnetic flux surfaces that accompanies the TQ.
+Such losses are expected to occur due to the breakup of magnetic flux surfaces, accompanying the TQ.

 Furthermore, we find that the self-consistent calculation of the temperatures of ions and electrons using time-dependent energy transport equations often results in a temperature evolution which does not agree with measurement data.
 The main reason why the energy transport equations fall short of accurately predicting the temperature evolution is likely the lack of a detailed self-consistent model for the three-dimensional evolution of the magnetic field during the TQ.
 However, by assuming an exponentially decaying temperature evolution throughout the simulation, the experimentally observed current evolution can be reproduced both in AUG and JET.